 Poor guessing accuracies could be explained by conflicting associations.
 For example, one person commented that zarazara as a word for ‘ROUGH’ sounds wrong to them because they associate the word zara with the clothing store ZARA, and clothes are soft.
-These could be masking either a lack of resemblance between form and meaning, or a resemblance between form and meaning that is ignored in the face of the conflicting association.
+These could be masking either a lack of resemblance between form and meaning, or a resemblance between form and meaning that is missed in the face of the conflicting association.
 Of course, conversely one could argue that high guessing accuracies could then also be explained by non-resemblance based associations.
 Fortunately, the chances of English speakers having the same form-meaning association as Japanese speakers based on something random (like the name of a clothing store) should be much smaller than the chances of them having a different association.
 Thus, if they do exist, we predict that the majority of non-resemblance based associations should be reflected in poorer rather than higher guessing accuracies.

-It is interesting that conflicting associations appear to have a stronger effect in ideophones (some of which were guessed at accuracies significantly below chance) than in non-ideophones (which were guessed below chance only rarely).
-Perhaps because participants are more likely to view form-meaning relationships in ideophones as meaningful (due to their structural markedness), they are more likely to attach conflicting associations to ideophones, leading to a stronger sense that the ideophone should correspond to the opposite of the given meaning.
+It is interesting that conflicting associations appear to have a stronger effect in ideophones (some of which were guessed at accuracies significantly below chance) than in prosaic words (which were guessed below chance only rarely).
+Perhaps because participants are more likely to view form-meaning relationships in ideophones as meaningful (due to their structural markedness), they are more likely to attach conflicting associations to ideophones, leading to a stronger sense that the ideophone should correspond to the opposite of the given meaning (for more on this see discussion in Webster 2017; Dingemanse 2019: 19).
+This is supported by the larger person-total correlations reported for ideophones compared to prosaic words in Section 3.3; that participants were more consistent with each other when rating ideophones suggests that intuitions about these words were more pervasive.

-Finally, the comparison between guesses and ratings highlights a bias in the design of the rating task, as all the words in the data were in the end rated as “slightly” iconic (even by non-speakers), whereas the guessing results show that a good number of these were not guessed any better than chance.
-This is probably an artefact of the design of the rating task, in which “arbitrary” is only 1 of the 7 or 10 points on the scale–the rest indicating varying degrees of form-meaning resemblance.
+Finally, the comparison between guesses and ratings highlights a bias in the design of the rating task.
+All the words in the data were rated “slightly” iconic, even though the guessing results show a good number of these were not guessed any better than chance.
+This is probably an artefact of the scale used, in which arbitrariness is represented by only 1 of the 7 points, while the other 6 all indicate varying degrees of form-meaning resemblance.
 This is not so problematic, as the ratings still correlate with guessing accuracy, indicating that the relative differences in iconicity still hold.
 However, it highlights that interpretations of particularly low iconicity ratings as reflections of iconicity should be viewed with caution.

-To sum up, by directly comparing iconicity ratings and guessing accuracies for both ideophones and non-ideophones, we are able to better understand how these measures relate to each other and to iconicity.
-Differences between iconicity ratings of ideophones and non-ideophones–even when guessability is the same–highlight the role of structural markedness in enhancing perceived iconicity.
+To sum up, by directly comparing iconicity ratings and guessing accuracies for both ideophones and prosaic words, we are able to better understand how these measures relate to each other and to iconicity.
+Differences between iconicity ratings for ideophones and prosaic words–even when guessability is the same–highlight the role of structural markedness in enhancing perceived iconicity.
 Consistencies between guesses and ratings within these word types reassure us that, despite this, form-meaning association biases play a large role in explaining each measure.
 The unexpected result of ideophones also being poorly guessed reminds us that these biases are just that–subjective–and thus, while good guessing accuracies can be interpreted as positive evidence of language-external iconicity, average or poor guessing accuracies cannot be interpreted as negative evidence of iconicity of either kind (language-internal or external).
 Similarly, while high ratings are likely to be a good indication of iconicity, researchers should be cautious of taking lower ratings indicating “slight” iconicity at face value.

 4.2 Towards a synthesis of measures